 Our newly renovated Weave Shed is located within a 240,000 sf textile mill currently undergoing an exciting restoration.
 We are a scenic 1 hour drive from the Albany and Hudson train stations, 30 mins North of Pittsfield in Massachusetts and 30 mins South of Bennington in Vermont.

 To complement our fabulously talented artisans’ gorgeous array of handmade holiday gifts, and to add sustenance to your holiday shopping experience, gWorks’ Fall FESTIVE will include a local selection of delicious fresh food and free acoustic entertainment throughout the day.
+Here is a sampling from FESTIVE 2017.

 Brian Alberg, Executive Chef + V.P. of Culinary Development at Main Street Hospitality has prepared a special menu for FESTIVE.
 You’ll see the grill set up as you enter from gWorks’ new south parking lot!